Sec. Educational Psychology

-Teaching Psychology Research Methodology across the Curriculum to Promote Undergraduate Publication: An Eight-Course Structure and Two Helpful Practices
+Teaching Psychology Research Methodology Across the Curriculum to Promote Undergraduate Publication: An Eight-Course Structure and Two Helpful Practices

-- 1Department of Psychology, Bishop's University, Canada
+- Department of Psychology, Bishop's University, Sherbrooke, QC, Canada

-Methodology Courses as the Backbone of our Psychology Program
+Methodology Courses as the Backbone of Our Psychology Program

 Traditional Solutions for Teaching Students to Grapple with Research Methods